JeremieAgee/Elf-Mini_Game/README.md

 This project is half built for you.

 Your job is to use the techniques we learned this week to add to this game.
 Now, it can change red and turn left.
 You will need to make it change green and blue.
-And also turn right, up, and down.
+And also turn right, up, and down. you can use keyboard to move collect cookies for points and avoid the hole.

 (As a bonus, you can make it move!)